tcurvelo/scrapy-tor/README.md

 ## Usage

+### Quick demo

-    ❯ docker run --rm tcurvelo/scrapy-tor ./torcheck.py
+    ❯ docker run --rm tcurvelo/scrapy-tor

-About a minute later you should see:
+It will wait for the Tor circuit to be established then request the [Tor Project](https://check.torproject.org)'s check page.
+About a minute later you'll see its title confirming that it worked:

     ...
     2022-04-30 23:46:21 [torcheck] INFO: